gguillotte/mdsrd5/mdsrd5.md

 ### Roguish Archetype

-At 3rd level, you choose an archetype (see [Roguish Archetypes](#section-roguish-archetypes)) that you emulate in the exercise of your rogue abilities.
+At 3rd level, you choose an archetype (see "[Roguish Archetypes](#section-roguish-archetypes)") that you emulate in the exercise of your rogue abilities.
 Your archetype choice grants you features at 3rd level and then again at 9th, 13th, and 17th level.

 ### Ability Score Improvement